What age group do I sign my child up for?

 How are campers swimming levels determined?

 Swim tests are conducted on the first visit to the pool by the Park Ridge Park District’s aquatic staff.
-All campers are tested by swimming the width of the pool.
+All campers are tested for swimming ability by swimming the width of the pool.
 Lifeguards are on the deck and in the pool assisting the campers, along with counselors.
 Color coded bracelets are distributed to designate which area of the swimming pool campers may use.
+Pool rules will be maintained for all campers, including minimum height requirements.

 Back to top

-How will staff know if my child has allergies or special medical needs?
+How will staff know if my child has allergies or medical needs?

 The Park District does not require children to have a medical examination to attend camp.
-However, the week of May 15, we email parent information that includes emergency forms.
-It is very important to complete these forms and return the forms by May 20.
-If your child has special needs such as allergies, please include this information on the emergency forms.
+However, the week of May 13, we email parent information that includes emergency forms.
+It is very important to complete these forms and return the forms by May 18.
+If your child has medical concerns such as asthma or allergies, please include this information on the emergency forms.

 What if my child needs to take medicine at camp?